Superfantastic reader Erin asked:

-3. Learn from my foolishness and buy slips in several lengths/styles: OK, two lengths will probably do the trick.
+3. Buy slips in several lengths/styles: OK, two lengths will probably do the trick.
 Buy a short slip so you can wear your minis in comfort, and one that hits about three inches above your knee for slightly longer skirts.
 If you own lots of unlined dresses – sweater dresses, I’m looking at you – seek out a very plain full slip that sits flat beneath your outer garments.

 4. Watch where that waistband falls: Unless you have washboard abs, the tiny, tight elastic waistband of a half slip will bisect you.
 And since you’re ALSO wearing tights, you may end up trisected.
 Supremely annoying, take it from me.
 I tend to try two different tactics and see which works best: Hike everything up to my armpits where I’m less fleshy and hope it’ll all stay put, or hike everything down to my pelvic bone.
 The second option is only implemented when I’m wearing a very thick skirt.
 Otherwise my segmentedness shows right through the fabric.

 5. If you can afford it, just have a tailor LINE your unlined skirts: In an ideal world, we’d all have the dough to do this.
 In the real world, it might be worthwhile to have it done for your top three skirts.
 Just imagine the segmentation you’d avoid!